Big Hero 6 (film): Production

 With respect to the design of Baymax, Hall mentioned in an interview, "I wanted a robot that we had never seen before and something to be wholly original.
 That's a tough thing to do, we've got a lot of robots in pop culture, everything from The Terminator to WALL-E to C-3PO on down the line and not to mention Japanese robots, I won't go into that.
 So I wanted to do something original."
 Even if they did not yet know what the robot should look like, artist Lisa Keene came up with the idea that it should be a huggable robot.
-Other sources of inspiration cited by the team include Japanese anime, such as Hayao Miyazaki films (including Spirited Away and The Wind Rises) and Pokémon, as well as Shogun Warriors toys.
+Other sources of inspiration cited by the team include Japanese anime, such as Hayao Miyazaki films, including Spirited Away (2001) and The Wind Rises (2013), and Pokémon, as well as Shogun Warriors toys.
 Mecha designer Shigeto Koyama, who previously did design work for mecha anime such as Gunbuster 2, Eureka Seven, Gurren Lagann, and Rebuild of Evangelion, worked on the concept design for Baymax.

 Early on in the development process, Hall and the design team took a research trip to Carnegie Mellon University's Robotics Institute, where they met a team of DARPA-funded researchers who were pioneering the new field of 'soft robotics' using inflatable vinyl, which ultimately inspired Baymax's inflatable, vinyl, truly huggable design.
 Hall stated that "I met a researcher (Chris Atkeson) who was working on soft robots. ...
 It was an inflatable vinyl arm and the practical app would be in the healthcare industry as a nurse or doctor's assistant.
 He had me at vinyl.
 This particular researcher went into this long pitch but the minute he showed me that inflatable arm, I knew we had our huggable robot."
 Hall stated that the technology "will have potential probably in the medical industry in the future, making robots that are very pliable and gentle and not going to hurt people when they pick them up."

-Hall mentioned that achieving a unique look for the mechanical armor took some time and "just trying to get something that felt like the personality of the character".
-Co-director Williams stated, "A big part of the design challenge is when he puts on the armor you want to feel that he's a very powerful intimidating presence ... at the same time, design-wise he has to relate to the really adorable simple vinyl robot underneath."
+Hall mentioned that achieving a unique look for the mechanical armor took some time and "just trying to get something that felt like the personality of the character" Williams stated, "A big part of the design challenge is when he puts on the armor you want to feel that he's a very powerful intimidating presence ... at the same time, design-wise he has to relate to the really adorable simple vinyl robot underneath."
 Baymax's face design was inspired by a copper suzu bell that Hall noticed while at a Shinto shrine.